RateSetter review: P2P lending for investors

 RateSetter is a peer-to-peer lender that connects investors with borrowers.
 While borrowers enjoy competitive interest rates and fees, investors seek out a higher return on their money than what they might normally get with a traditional banking product.

 When you invest with RateSetter, you decide on a target rate that suits you, the amount that you wish to invest and the loan term.
 You’re then paired up with a portfolio of borrower loans that match your preferences.
-Read on to find out if this investment option is right for you.
+I signed up to the platform to better understand how it works for this review.

 RateSetter was founded in the UK in 2009 and launched operations in Australia in 2014.
 Today it’s recognised as Australia’s biggest P2P lender with more than 18,000 registered investors and over $600 million in generated loans.